ComFreek/mmteditor/README.md

    4. `git merge X.Y.Z`
    5. `git commit -m "..."` (in case of merge conflicts) and `git push origin`

-3. From within this repository, open both `index.html` and `bare.html` and update the `<script src="...">` and `<link href="...">` links to CodeMirror resources (update the version encoded in the URI)
+3. In case Renovate filed a pull request, do `git fetch` and `git merge origin/renovate/codemirror-x.y`.

-   Probably [Renovate](https://github.com/renovatebot/renovate) already filed a pull request to update these HTML files.
+   Confirm that in both files `index.html` and `bare.html`, the URIs referencing CodeMirror resources (`<script src="...">` and `<link href="...">`) really contain the updated version.
-   If so, do `git fetch`, `git merge origin/renovate/codemirror-x.y` instead of editing the HTML files manually.
+   If not or if Renovate did not file a pull request at all, update these versions in the URIs manually.

 4. `git add --all`, `git commit -m "Update CodeMirror to X.Y.Z"`, `git push`